peter-mxtoolbox/vastlands/Players/Sha tu.md

 Maximum Discourse - Once per session, you may convince someone to see your point with logical argument.

+Friend of the Elements: Miraculously unharmed by the elements.

 #### Epic Gear

 Vehicle is a six legged golem infused with the essence of his wife [[Noh Wut]]